Godoy0722/ops_csv_importexport/README.md

 2. **Required Fields for Multi-Locale**:
    - First locale import (base): Requires ALL mandatory fields (`serverPath`, `locale`, `preprintTitle`, `authors`, `datePosted`)
    - Additional locale imports: Only require `versionIdentifier`, `version`, and `locale` (you can include other fields you want to translate)
-   - Fields not provided will remain empty for that locale (they won't inherit from other locales)
+   - Fields not provided will remain empty for that locale (they won't inherit from other locales), with the exception of the coverImage, which if not passed on a second locale but present on the first one, will inherit it from the first one.

 3. **Localized Fields**:
    The following fields support multi-locale data: